ONLYOFFICE/docspace-api-sdk-csharp/docs/RoomsApi.md

 # **GetRoomSecurityInfo**
 > FileShareArrayWrapper GetRoomSecurityInfo (int id, ShareFilterType? filterType = null, int? count = null, int? startIndex = null, string? filterValue = null)

+Returns the access rights of a room with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-room-security-info/).